 Normal activities may be resumed after the procedure.

-After arriving home, contact your doctor if any of the following occurs: Difficulty breathingDifficulty swallowingDifficulty speakingSevere lower eyelid droop or obstructed visionExcessive weakness around the injection siteRash or any other sign of an allergic reaction
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Difficulty breathingDifficulty swallowingDifficulty speakingSevere lower eyelid droop or obstructed visionExcessive weakness around the injection siteRash or any other sign of an allergic reaction

 Ondo WG, Gollomp S, Galvez-Jimenez N. A pilot study of botulinum toxin A for headache in cervical dystonia.